9th - 12th grades

 This course is designed to provide one high school lab science credit.
 Using the Berean Builders’ Discovering Design with Biology text, students will study the molecular and cellular basis of life, the different kinds of organisms found in nature: archaea, bacteria, protists, fungi, invertebrates, vertebrates, plants, the biogeochemical cycles that keep environments hospitable to life, and ecosystems.
 Throughout the course, students see that life is the result of design and that organisms have been given the ability to adapt to their surroundings.
 Students will conduct labs that facilitate tactile learning of the material offered both in the text and via lecture while also learning to record data using the scientific method.
 Microscope-based labs and dissection will be included in the lab component.
 Students will also participate in a science fair at some point during the year.

-In unity with all other Esprit students, biology students will engage in a focused nature study of cultivated crops (Fall), the weather and climate (Winter), and insects (Spring).
+In unity with all other Esprit students, biology students will engage in a focused nature study of reptiles (Fall), brooks, rivers, and oceans (Winter), and garden flowers and weeds (Spring).
 Nature Study home assignments include some light outside reading and one or two nature walks and studies each week.
 A book list will be provided for all books needed for home assignments.

 Prerequisite: Biology